 The flattened Phillips tip will work with a wide range of smaller Phillips head screws and, as yet, I have not had the tip burr or twist off.
 Neither Phillips or flat screwdriver tips are small enough to handle the small screws on my glasses.

 None of the handle tools lock and are only capable of light work.
 This is a small multi-tool and should be regarded as such.
 It is simply not capable of what a full size purpose built tool can manage.
 Case in point, there are few small knives and multi-tools on which a can or tin opener is included.
 You are more likely to find such a tool on larger brethren.
 I shall look on the tin opener in the manner that I am looking at the whole multi-tool- how practical it would be on hikes and while backpacking.
 It is seldom that a tin requires opening on trail.
 Either foil, plastic or mylar packaged food is being carried, or tins have ring pulls.
 Just occasionally however, a ‘real’ tin presents itself.
 If you don’t have an opener, things then get difficult.
 The opener on the NexTool Mini Flagship will open that tin, just not well, not with ease, not with comfort, but it will open it.
 It takes a lot of small bites, doesn’t particularly like what it is being used for, but if used with care and unhurriedly, will work.
+The problem is that it has been designed and oriented to be held in the left hand and work in a forward cutting action clockwise.
+It’ll work that way but is almost impossible for a right hander to use comfortably.
 As to the bottle cap lifter, that works fine.

 This is a small multi-tool intended to be hung with keys.
 Not only does Three Points of the Compass feels the dimensions a little large for that, but if carried while backpacking, this tool would more likely sit in a foodbag or dittybag.
 Which is just as well as the 12mm diameter key ring on this tool is a pain.
 It flops in the way of the tool closing, it finds its way between the scissor handles when that is being used, it just gets in the way.
 Do yourself a favour, take the ring off and either remove or swing the hanger round so that it is out of the way.